robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

     > With the Bulk service the Key must be formatted with surrounding braces and a leading underscore, for example if the Key is promoCode, it must be formatted as {_promoCode}.
 With the Campaign Management service you cannot specify the surrounding braces and underscore.

 **Add:** Optional
 **Update:** Optional.
-If no value is set for the update, the prior setting is removed.
+If no value is set for the update, this setting is not changed.
+To remove all custom parameters, set this field to *delete_value*.
+The *delete_value* keyword removes the previous setting.
+To remove a subset of custom parameters, specify the custom parameters that you want to keep and omit any that you do not want to keep.
+The new set of custom parameters will replace any previous custom parameter set.
 **Delete:** Read-only

 ## <a name="discountmodifier"></a>Discount Modifier